 Fill your day with world-class golf or deep-sea fishing, then rent a kayak the next day and embrace the tranquility of the island’s marshlands or take in some of the fascinating history from the area.
 With a little of this, and a little of that, you will never grow tired of what St. Simons Island has to offer.
 Here are some of our favorite things to do on St. Simons Island:

 Start your tour of the area’s history at the St. Simons Lighthouse, which has been in operation since 1872.
 Whispers of a largely forgotten episode in American history — the defense of the colony by British forces against the Spanish — can be heard at Fort Frederica National Monument (where the old garrison stands amidst marsh grasses) and the Bloody Marsh Battle Site.
 Meanwhile, the World War II Home Front Museum exhibits the remarkable stories of Coastal Georgia's efforts during World War II.

 After you’ve visited the World Ware II Home Front Museum, follow the sound of the surf to East Beach, the sprawling stretch of golden sand located across the parking lot from the center.
 Flying a kite or taking to the waves on a kiteboard are popular ways to enjoy East Beach, but locals and visitors alike also enjoy looking for seashells, taking long walks, fishing in the surf and even biking at low tide.

 3. Find Our Tree Spirits

 Hidden in many centuries-old live oak trees around the island are the beautifully weathered faces of our beloved tree spirits.
-Located in seven spots over St. Simons Island, to find these mysterious faces are worth the search.
+Located in eleven spots over St. Simons Island, to find these mysterious faces are worth the search.
 The legends and stories of these carvings have been attracting visitors for decades.
 Discover where you can find these mystifying tree spirits by stopping in the Golden Isles Welcome Center.

 4. Go Fish